mcdemarco/the-new-kitchen-cookbook/quick-bread/bananaCranberry.md

 ## Directions

-Boil cranberries in water with 1/2 c. sugar.
-Simmer uncovered 5-7 minutes or until berries start to pop.
-Drain and set aside.
+1. Boil cranberries in water with 1/2 c. sugar.
+2. Simmer uncovered 5-7 minutes or until berries start to pop.
+3. Drain and set aside.
+3. Preheat oven to 400°.

-Cream shortening and remaining sugar.
-Add egg and beat.
-Combine the flour, baking powder, salt and baking soda; add to mixture along with banana.
+4. Combine the flour, baking powder, salt and baking soda, and set aside.
+5. Cream shortening and remaining sugar.
+6. Add egg and beat.
+7. Add flour mix to shortening mixture along with banana.

-Fold in cranberries and nuts.
+8. Fold in cranberries and nuts.

-Bake muffins at 400° for 15-20 minutes or until the toothpick test.
-Cool in pan 5 minutes then on wire racks.
+9. Bake for 15-20 minutes or until the toothpick test.
+10. Cool in pan 5 minutes then on wire racks.